Like with scientific publications, there are multiple ways how to publish your data:

 To increase the impact of your data, you should deposit your data in a subject specific repository.
 The advantages of subject specific repositories are that they bring together researchers from a particular scientific discipline who share their data with one another, and they are also usually better equipped to meet the needs of the community, for example, when it comes to the type of data the researchers share.
 An example of a subject specific repository is LINDAT/CLARIAH-CZ for linguistic data and tools, which is developed at the Institute of Formal and Applied Linguistics at MFF UK.

-When choosing a suitable subject specific repository, it is a good idea to use a repository which is already established for your research domain - you can ask your colleagues where they deposit their data, or use the international registry of data repositories re3data.org (Registry of Research Data Repositories).
+When choosing a suitable subject specific repository, it is a good idea to use a repository which is already established for your research domain - you can ask your colleagues where they deposit their data, or use the international registry of data repositories re3data.org.

 If you cannot find a suitable subject specific repository, you can deposit your data in a general-purpose repository, which store data of all scientific disciplines.
 The most commonly used general-purpose repositories are Zenodo, Figshare, or Dryad.
 The Generalist Repository Comparison Chart can help you select a general repository.